SAUNA CEREMONY & THE POWERS OF NATURE

 Helena Karhu

-I am a North Karelian teacher of shamanism, cultural researcher, and tradition keeper with a lifelong connection to sauna culture.
+I am a North Karelian teacher of animistic-shamanic traditions, cultural researcher, and tradition keeper with a lifelong connection to sauna culture.
 The most influential figure in my sauna journey was my late grandmother from Liperi, with whom I have learned about sauna traditions since a very small girl.
 I am also a traditional Finnish blood cupping (an ancient Finnish folk healing tradition practiced in sauna) practitioner trained by Sanna-Kaisa “Ratanaula” Ilmarinen.
-My life’s work revolves around remembering and evolving folk wisdom through my company, Karhun Talo (Bear House)
+My life’s work revolves around remembering and evolving folk wisdom through my company, Karhun Talo (Bear House) (www.karhuntalo.com).

 Registration:

-Course fee: 295 EUR (incl.
-VAT 25.5%)
+Course fee: 299 EUR

 For more details, see the participant info letter, which will be sent about 1 month prior to the retreat.